-This amended planning proposal seeks an amendment to the North Sydney Local Environmental Plan 2013 to establish planning controls that would enable high density commercial development at 601 Pacific Highway St Leonards.
+This planning proposal seeks an amendment to the North Sydney Local Environmental Plan 2013 to establish planning controls that would enable high density commercial development at 601 Pacific Highway St Leonards.

-The amended planning proposal sets out the justification for the proposed LEP amendment.
-It is supported by an amended indicative concept proposal and a suite of technical documentation (including amended documentation as required) that provides an analysis of the site and its surrounding to demonstrate that the proposed amendment is sound and suitable for its context.
+The planning proposal sets out the justification for the proposed LEP amendment.
+It is supported by an indicative concept proposal and a suite of technical documentation (including amended documentation as required) that provides an analysis of the site and its surrounding to demonstrate that the proposalis sound and suitable for its context.